Rouse Hill metro station

 Rouse Hill railway station is an elevated Sydney Metro station on Tempus Street in Rouse Hill, New South Wales, Australia.
 The station serves the Metro North West & Bankstown Line and was built as part of the Sydney Metro Northwest project.

-From 26 May 2019, Rouse Hill Station provides frequent train services to Chatswood.
-In August 2024, the Sydney Metro was extended from Chatswood to Sydenham via Sydney's CBD.
-Extension are under construction for trains to Bankstown by 2025 and proposed towards Marsden Park.
+The station opened on 26 May 2019, with initial services to Chatswood and Tallawong.
+In August 2024, the line was extended from Chatswood to Sydenham, running through the Sydney CBD.
+The line is once again being extended, with services extending from Sydenham to Bankstown by late 2026 and proposed towards Marsden Park.

 Background

 Then-rural Rouse Hill was identified by Sydney's 1988 metropolitan strategy, Sydney Into Its Third Century, as an area for future development.
 Under the previous 1968 strategy, new Western Sydney suburbs could only be formed within the broad corridors formed by the suburban rail system.
 In approving Sydney Into Its Third Century, Planning Minister Bob Carr abolished this guideline: henceforth new areas such as Rouse Hill could be developed far from rail lines, provided space was left for future transport infrastructure.